top of page

 The Four Winds Society was founded by Dr. Alberto Villoldo, a psychologist and medical anthropologist who studied with the Q’ero shamans of Peru.
 His work has been central in bringing Andean and Amazonian healing traditions to the West.

-The Munay-Ki rites are a series of energetic transmissions gifted by these shamans to help humanity step into a new way of being – one that is in harmony with the Earth and rooted in love (“Munay” in Quechua).
+The Munay-Ki rites are a series of energetic transmissions gifted by these shamans.
+They help humanity step into a new way of being – one that is in harmony with the Earth and rooted in love (“Munay” in Quechua).
 The Rite of the Womb was added later as the 13th rite, specifically for women, as a way to heal collective feminine trauma.

 Why This Rite Matters Today